AzureAD/microsoft-authentication-library-for-js/docs/v1migration.md

 const msalInstance = new UserAgentApplication(config);
 ```

-In MSAL 2.x, you can simply update this to use the new `PublicClientApplication` object.
+In MSAL 2.x, you can update this to use the new `PublicClientApplication` object.

 ```javascript
 const msalInstance = new PublicClientApplication(config);